konsoletyper/teavm-site/_docs/flavour/components-advanced-topics.md

 Sometimes there is a component that can't function alone.
-For example, [std:choose](/docs/flavour/component-packages/std.html#choose) is implemented as one parent component and number of components for each clause.
+For example, [std:choose](/docs/flavour/component-packages/std.html#choose) is implemented as one parent component and a child component for each clause.
-It's possible to create inner components applying `@BindElement` on methods.
+It's possible to create inner components by applying `@BindElement` to methods.
-See this excerpt from `std:choose` implementation:
+See this excerpt from the `std:choose` implementation:

 ```java
     @BindElement(name = "option")